GlennBSIT3205/IT-BA-3205_Coalesce/README.md

 - To the Government (CHED, DepEd), this study shall seek the help of the government officials in facilitating schools on how to implement new learning strategies effectively.

-- To the Filipino Citizens, this study shall helps enlighten them in the situation faced by educators and students.
+- To the Community, this study shall helps enlighten them in the situation faced by educators and students.

 ## Methods